NRT’s Candidate Survey

 I think drugs like cannabis cause huge social ills in society, especially in areas like Northland, and are contributing factors in violent assaults etc.

-However I do not believe criminalising it has been effective, and would support decriminalising it and focusing on and rehabilitation.
+However I do not believe criminalising it has been effective, and would support decriminalising it and focusing on education and rehabilitation.
 I would keep some criminal sanctions for dealers, and possibly heavy or repeat offenders.

 * …raising the drinking age?

 Definitely not.
 You can not tell 18 and 19 year olds they are old enough to vote, marry, join the army etc but not purchase alcohol.
-Also note that the does not set a drinking age but effectively a purchase age.
+Also note that the law does not set a drinking age but effectively a purchase age.

 * …allowing same-sex couples to adopt children?